Pennsylvania Court Records

 - A sworn affirmation that neither party has a transmissible disease

 Completed applications must be submitted (along with any other required documents) to the Marriage license department in the county.
 Some counties allow requesters to submit their applications in person, online, or via mail, while others offer fewer options.
 Marriage licenses are issued at the county courthouse.
-You'll also be required to pay a fee along with your application.
+You’ll also be required to pay a fee along with your application.
 This fee is usually non-refundable.
+Payment can typically be made by money order, and the money order should be made payable to the appropriate office, such as the county clerk.
+Depending on the county, credit card payments like Visa and Mastercard may also be accepted.

 Note: Getting a marriage license doesn’t mean that a couple is married.
 The couple must still be married by a qualified officiant.
 If a marriage does not happen before the expiration of the license, a new application will need to be submitted, along with the fee.
 Licenses must be signed by the officiant during the marriage and returned to the department within ten days.

-Who can obtain Marriage Records in Pennsylvania?
+Who Can Obtain Marriage Records in Pennsylvania?

-Can You Lookup Online Marriage Records For Free in Pennsylvania
+Can You Lookup Online Marriage Records For Free in Pennsylvania?

 In Pennsylvania, access to free online records varies from county to county.
 For instance, the City of Philadelphia provides access to a free online marriage license search tool for finding records from 1995.
 Record seekers can find marriage license numbers using at least one full name and a specified date range.